flox/flox/cli/catalog-api-v1/README.md

 ## Documentation

-The types and methods of the client are docuemnted using rustdoc.
+The types and methods of the client are documented using rustdoc.
 [progenitor](https://github.com/oxidecomputer/progenitor) tries it's best to enhance the documentation of the generated client based on the spec.